gitbush/jobseek/jobseek/docs/readme.md

     - Allow logged in user to edit any field or delete entire post.

 ### Wireframes
-Adobe XD was used to draw up wireframes prior to development.
+Adobe XD was used to draw up <a href="Jobseek-wireframes.xd">wireframes</a> prior to development.

 ## Features